andrewrgarcia/files-here-wzrd/make/README.md

-# `MakeFilesHere.sh`
+# MakeFilesHere

-`MakeFilesHere.sh` is a powerful script that takes a structured `.txt` snapshot of your project (created by `ShowFilesHere.sh`) and reconstructs all files and directories exactly as they were.
+`MakeFilesHere.sh` is a powerful algorithm that takes a structured `.txt` snapshot of your project and reconstructs all files and directories exactly as they were.
 Ideal for seamlessly sharing complex projects, creating reproducible setups, and working with AI-generated file structures.

 ## Features